-All first-year and freshmen students at Geneseo are required to live on campus through the spring of their second semester or sophomore year.
+All first-year and freshmen students at Geneseo are required to live on campus through the spring semester of their sophomore year or four consecutive semesters (two year residency requirement).
 This includes transfer students admitted in January with fewer than 30 credit hours from another college, exclusive of AP credits or credits obtained by testing.
 The housing release process is rigorous and releases are not granted without a major demonstrated change in circumstance that prevents the student from residing on campus.
+Resident students who are bound by the residency requirement, must apply for a waiver if they do not plan to reside with their guardian at their residence/home.

 Housing contracts are for the entire academic year.
 Contracts begin in August are in effect until the following May.
 Housing contracts that begin in January also conclude in May of the spring semester.
 If you wish to be released from your housing contract, please fill out the Release From Housing Application.
 Completed applications for release should be turned into the Residence Life Office in the College Union, Room 319.

-The Director of Residence Life or designee must approve all requests for waivers of the sophomore residency requirement.
+The Director of Residence Life or designee must approve all requests for waivers of the sophomore or two year (four semesters) residency requirement.
 Students who believe they have justification for a release from the housing requirement may submit an application by filling out the Release From Housing Application and Request for Waiver of Residency Requirement.
-Approval is not guaranteed upon submission of these forms.
-Consideration for release based on a desire to commute from a legal guardian's residence or for financial reason must be accompanied by a notarized letter from a parent or legal guardian.

 Completed applications should be submitted to: